August 2, 2010

 The terrain undulates and I’m sweating profusely.
 It’s humid, and the trail feels as though it’s just dragging and beating me up today.
 Maybe I should have had a proper dinner last night.

-It’s the cause of all the topsoil that’s clogging the dam in Waterton Canyon.
+Fire is the cause of all the topsoil that’s clogging the dam in Waterton Canyon.

 Once I’m under the cover of trees again, a five minute break becomes a one-hour nap.

 Random boulders are strewn about everywhere, creating some unique formations.

 The rock itself reminds me of Joshua Tree National Park.